GLOBAL MARKETS-Global stocks sink in worst slide since November; eyes on Fed meeting

 Fed Chairman Jerome Powell will hold a press conference after the meeting, his first as the central bank’s new chief.

-“Expected is a confident Fed Chair, both with respect to the economy’s strength and the Fed’s approach to policy,” analysts at Westpac said in a note.
-“Gradual and timely are the operative words for policy.”

-Analysts at JPMorgan, however, see a risk the Fed might not only add one more rate rise for this year but for 2019 as well.
+Analysts at JPMorgan see a risk the Fed might not only add one more rate rise for this year but for 2019 as well.

 “The worst case is the ‘18 and ‘19 dots both move up - the Fed is currently guiding to five hikes in ‘18 and ‘19 combined, but under this scenario that would shift to seven hikes,” they warned in a note to clients.